 Cape Palmerston is a beautiful, remote pebble beach on the northwest coast of Vancouver Island, the shoreline is pounded by severe winter storms that roll in one after another.
 You can see from the rugged coast right up into the tortured forests that are twisted into unbelievable shapes just how rough these storms can be.

-Further back into the forest, it becomes vibrant with a lush under growth of plants and moss that flourish in the winter rains.
-The forests here are truly rain forests, lush and full of a vast variety of plants, insects and wildlife, a wonder to observe.
-Take your time as you hike into the beach, look around and look down, you will see what i mean.
-I see something that i have never seen before every time i hike into one the west coast beaches, be it a plant that is new to me or maybe a new insect, a bird i have never seen before.
-Its all very exciting.
+Further back into the forest, it becomes vibrant with a lush undergrowth of plants and moss that flourish in the winter rains.
+The forests here are truly rain forests, lush and full of a vast variety of plants, insects, and wildlife, a wonder to observe.
+Take your time as you hike to the beach, look around and look down, you will see what I mean.
+I see something that I have never seen before every time I hike into one of the west coast beaches, be it a plant that is new to me or maybe a new insect, a bird I have never seen before.
+It’s all very exciting.

 The shoreline along the north island has an abundant and diverse variety of marine life, walk the beach at low tide and check out the tide pools, you will be amazed at all the life in there, you can see starfish, sea snails, crabs, sea urchins, mussels, sea anemones, and many small fish plus so much more.
 But please look only, do not touch or take anything off the beach.